dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-verifier-3bd2e199/index.md

 This tutorial serves as the continuation of [From Zero to Your First eBPF Program](https://labs.iximiuz.com/tutorials/my-first-ebpf-program-5120140e), [Storing Data in eBPF: Your First eBPF Map](https://labs.iximiuz.com/tutorials/ebpf-maps-tutorial-3efd4617) and [Inspecting and Monitoring eBPF Applications](https://labs.iximiuz.com/tutorials/inspecting-ebpf-using-bpftool-43dfa319), expanding on the introduced concepts.

-In this part, you’ll learn how the eBPF verifier ensures that eBPF code runs safely in the kernel.
+In this part, you’ll learn how the eBPF verifier ensures that eBPF code can run safely in the kernel.

 ::image-box
 ---